 With so many things to do in Barcelona, it can be hard to know where to start.
 I know how you feel.
 I was overwhelmed when I first arrived in the city, but after living there for two years I have a good handle on what you can do in the city!

-The problem is, there’s just so many things to do in the city it’s hard to know where to start.
-Sagrada Família, Barceloneta and Parc Güell are just a few of the places to visit in Barcelona that will occupy your time.
+The problem is that there are so many things to do in the Catalan capital that it’s hard to know where to start.
+Sagrada Família, Barceloneta and Parc Güell are just a few of the places to visit in Barcelona that will occupy your time and be included on almost every walking tour!

 You will find there is no shortage of fun things to do in Barcelona.
 Narrowing my list down was tough but my time in the city has allowed me to bring you the list of places I feel are the ones you can’t miss out on during your trip.

-Whether you’re doing spending a few days in Barcelona or you’re there for longer, you will find plenty of things to do.
+If you’re wondering what to do in Barcelona and you’re there for a few days or longer, you’ll find plenty of things to do.
 Here are a few of the best ones for you to enjoy!

 Things to do in Barcelona

-Located on a hilltop overlooking the city is Parc Güell, a public park designed by the renowned architect Antoni Gaudí, whose work can be found across the city.
+Located on a hilltop overlooking the city is Park Güell, a public park designed by the renowned architect Antoni Gaudí, whose work can be found across the city.
+There’s a reason his works have inspired numerous Barcelona quotes, they’re beautiful!

-As with Gaudí’s other works in Barcelona, Parc Güell is very popular.
+As with Gaudí’s other works in Barcelona, Park Guell is very popular.
 When I lived nearby in Gracia, I would come here on the weekend and it was always busy.

 If you want to avoid the crowds, come here early in the morning.
 If you get up early enough you may be able to catch the sunrise, which is an incredible sight to witness from high above the city!